-If You Have Dry Skin, These 7 Habits Are Big No-Nos
+If You Have Dry Skin, These 7 Basic Habits Are Big No-Nos

 If you have normal or oily skin, it’s probably fine to skip a day of moisturizing here and there.
 Not so if you’re dry.
 If you have dry skin, you need to break out the big guns.

 To begin with, you’ll probably want to consider using two moisturizers.
 Use a rich moisturizer in the evening after washing your face, and a lighter moisturizer with SPF of at least 30 in the morning before applying makeup.
-Be sure to apply moisturizer on your neck and hands as well—even Christina Hendricks does it, and her skin is amazing.
+Be sure to apply moisturizer on your neck and hands as well.

 You can also amp up the hydration with natural oils on top of your evening moisturizer.
 Argan oil, avocado oil, and jojoba oil are all great for dry skin and can be found online or in health food stores (just be sure to avoid buying anything with added fragrance or any added ingredients).